 "For which one of you, when he wants to build a tower, does not first sit down and calculate the cost to see if he has enough to complete it?”-Luke 14:28

-Another we fail at our new habits or goals is because we simply have not counted the cost.
-We have not created or studied an action plan to get us where we want to be.
+Another reason we fail at our new habits or goals is because we simply have not counted the cost.
+So another way to spring clean our financial goals is to create and study an action plan to get us where we want to be.
 Just like you’d enter your current coordinates for directions to a new destination, so should you seek direction in your financial journey.
 What are those goals?
-Set yourself for success by enlisting the help of others, who have mastered where you want to be/have.
+What will it take for you to get there?
+Set yourself up for success by enlisting the help of others, who have mastered where you want to be/have.
 Another strategy you need to have in place, is your contingency plan.
 It is never my intention to discourage you, however I must advise that when you desire to make progress, opposition WILL arise.
-You must remain vigilant and prepare for doubt, random financial annoyances, temptations.
+You must remain vigilant and prepare for doubt, random financial annoyances and temptations.
 I know you are optimistic, as you should be, however you must also account for obstacles.
 This strategy can easily be crafted when you look over areas when you were overcome by your temptations.
-What were your temptations?
+What were those temptations?
 How can you make sure you guard yourself against them?
 What are your common areas that seem to ruin your planned spending?
 Build up a financial buffer so that these financial inconveniences do not ruin your momentum.

 5. Make sure your goals are realistic